Linda D. Resch

 5. Prepare to share your findings and game with the class.

-Monty Hall, Three Doors (Two Simulations) Monty Hall Problem Video Explanation Now Playing Let's Make a Deal (Simulation & History) Monty Hall Trap (Explanation) Probability - MathGoodies Monty Hall Dilemma
+Monty Hall, Three Doors (Two Simulations) Monty Hall Problem Video Explanation Now Playing Let's Make a Deal (Simulation & History) Monty Hall Problem (Explanation) Probability - MathGoodies Monty Hall Dilemma

 Probability Evaluation Rubric 4 Clear evidence of understanding probability.
 The game design and directions exhbit knowledge of probability.
 All elements of game design and directions are covered.
 3 Adequate evidence of understanding probability.
 The game design and directions indicate understanding of probability.
 2 Some evidence of understanding probability.
 The game design and directions show some understanding of probability.
 1 Little evidence of understanding probability is shown in the game design or directions.